Scriptception/WikiKit/README.md

 | `first_only`| If `true`, shows only the first area table     |

 > **💡 Note**: By default, all area tables are displayed.
 Use `first_only: true` to show only the first area table.

+> **📝 Sorting**: Categories and subcategories are sorted alphabetically.
+"Uncategorized" categories and empty subcategories appear first in their respective lists.

+> **🎯 Pro Tip**: Use underscores as invisible sorting prefixes to control order!
+Since underscores are replaced with spaces during display, you can name tags like `___Collection`, `__Topic`, `_Molecule` to force them to appear in that order while displaying as "Collection", "Topic", "Molecule".

+> **🔄 Workflow Tip**: Pair with [Tag Wrangler](https://github.com/pjeby/tag-wrangler) for seamless tag structure evolution!
+Mass rename tags across your vault and watch your tag tables automatically reflect the new organization.
+Perfect for refining your taxonomy as your knowledge base grows.

 ---